marda-alliance/phase-field-schema/proposal.md

 previous sections, this approach enables researchers to query for datasets that are currently hard to find.
-Currently, the PFHub project uses [its own lightweigh ontolgoy](https://github.com/usnistgov/pfhub-schema) to categorize and compare phase field results for the benchmark problems published by the CHiMaD phase field workshop participants.
+Currently, the PFHub project uses [its own lightweigh ontology](https://github.com/usnistgov/pfhub-schema) to categorize and compare phase field results for the benchmark problems published by the CHiMaD phase field workshop participants.
 This takes the form of a small YAML file with links to relevant raw or processed tabular data.
-The data is archived with the YAML file alongside and then this link is provided to the PFHub project.
-We propose a similkar approach for all archived phase field data.
+The data is archived with the YAML file alongside and the associated link is provided to the PFHub project.
+We propose a similar approach for archiving any phase field data outputs (not just those from the PFHub benchmarks).

-The main aim of the working group is to provide an ontology or schema to describe phase field simulations and the correspoinding data.
-This might include a simple link to a problem definition, a description of the numerical approach, computational resources, categorization of the physical model as well as links and descriptions of the data files.
+The main aim of the working group is to provide an ontology or schema to describe phase field simulations and the corresponding data.
+This might include a simple link to a problem definition, a description of the numerical approach, computational resources used during the simulations, categorization of the physical model as well as links and descriptions of the data files.
 As an aside, it is worth noting that the metadata and provenance issues for storing simulation data effectively have not been widely addressed by the materials data community.
 Clearly, a successful approach to these issues within the phase field community could be disseminated into other sub-fields of materials science.

 ## Work Plan

-The main aim of the working group is to generate a lightweight ontogolgy.
-This approach assuming the researcher is motivated to publish raw data, is only a minimal barrier to the process of data archiving.
-The main hurdle for the researcher is generating the YAML file.
-The working group would aim to provide resources via templates, web form and command line tools to help with this process.
-The main steps in the work plan are
+The main aim of the working group is to generate a lightweight ontology.
+However, this presents a small, but not insignificant hurdle for the researcher publishing phase field data To help with this the working group aims to provide resources via templates, web form and command line tools to help with this process.
+The main steps in the work plan are:

 1. **Generate and finalize an initial schema**:
-  - Use exisint PFHub linkml repo to start
+  - Use the [existing PFHub LinkML repository](https://github.com/usnistgov/pfhub-schema) as a basis for generating the schema.
+  - Determine use cases (how would other researcher use phase field data).
   - Finalize a schema over first few months of WG
-  - Share schema at relevant meetings to get feedback such as CHiMaD phase field meeting

 2. **Implement web tool, templates or command line to generate schema files**
-  - Like codemeta.json
+  - Generate a web tool for generating schema files similar to [codemeta.json]()
-  - Generate prefilled examples of the YAML / JSON file
+  - Generate prefilled examples of the YAML / JSON files.
-  - Implement in exisisting codes to dump out a phase-field.json with the data???
-  - co-opt exisiting or use new command line tool to query files and some question answer templates and push files to zenodo or similar service
+  - Co-opt existing or use new command line tool to query GitHub, ask questions, populate templates and push entries to Zenodo.
+  - A possible long term goal would be a phase field registry similar to PFHub.

-3. **Examples**
+3. **Develop working examples**
+  - An example using an existing PFHub benchmark result and integrated into the PFHub registry.
+  - An example using a study of numerical convergence using a series of simulations at varying discretizations.
+  - An example using a phase field research result and then a secondary analysis with data aggregation post-processing from the saved raw data.

 4. **Approach wider phase field community for feedback**

-- Finalize an initial schema and format similar to the existing PFHub schema, but more complete
-- Generate web tool, templates and command line tool to generate metadata ontology files
-- Generate archived examples on a variety of data archive sites using PFHub benchmarks
-- Generate compelling data aggregation data view case study from the above examples to demonstrate the advantages of the proposed approach
-- Approach the wider phase field community to garner interest and provide feedback
+  - Present examples and tools at CHiMaD phase field workshops
+  - Present same at the MaRDA meeting
+  - Present at larger conference.
+  - Publicaton describing schema and case study examples.

 ### Goals and Expected Impact

- - A schema generated by LinkML or similar tool in variety of file formats
- - Case study and tools as outlined above
+ - Initial goal/impact would be to have the phase field schema used by at least a handful of researchers.
+ - The PFHub registry switching over to register other phase field results beyond the benchmarks and displaying results in a table or visually compelling way
- - Report from the wider phase field community
+ - Schema is widely used within the phase field community to publish results to generate FAIR content.
+ - Secondary uses of the published phase field data to generate phase field AI surrogate models.
+ - Other materials science communities adopting standard for simulation data.

 ### Deliverables

-Within 12 months of the commencement of the working group, we will deliver
+Within 18 months of the commencement of the working group, we will
+deliver:

-- A Working Group Note, published on the MaRDA Alliance website including some feedback from wider phase field community
+ - A Working Group Note, published on the MaRDA Alliance website including some feedback from wider phase field community -
-- Implemented examples of usage and data aggregation as outlined above.
+ - Implemented working examples as outlined in part 3 of the [Work Plan](#Work-Plan) above.